linode/docs/docs/guides/tools-reference/tools/how-to-use-bat-command/index.md

 ## bat vs. cat

-You may be familiar with the `cat` command on Linux.
-It is included on most distributions by default and gets referenced frequently as a quick way of viewing file contents on the command line.
+You may be familiar with the Linux `cat` command.
+It is included in most distributions by default and gets referenced frequently as a quick way of viewing the contents of a file contents while on the command line.

 Like `cat`, `bat` also gives you a simple command-line method for displaying file contents.
 But `bat` comes with a more modern display and several added features that set it apart.

 For one, `bat` adds syntax highlighting.
-This, combined with other display enhancements — easier-to-follow formatting, pagination, graphical non-printing characters — makes `bat` exceptional for reading files with code in them.
+This, combined with other display enhancements — easier-to-follow formatting, pagination, graphical non-printing characters — makes `bat` exceptional for reading files that contain code.

-`bat` also comes ready to integrate with several other command-line tools, chief among them Git.
-Automatically, `bat` provides annotations to indicate modified lines for files in Git repositories.
-You can even use `bat` to view past versions of files in Git repositories.
+`bat` also comes ready to integrate with several other command-line tools, chief among them is Git.
+By default, `bat` provides annotations to indicate modified lines for files tracked by Git.
+You can even use `bat` to view past versions of files under version control.

 ## How to Install bat

 For many Linux distributions, you can get `bat` from the package manager.
 This is the case for Debian, Ubuntu, and Fedora distributions.

-- For Debian and Ubuntu, install `bat` using the following command:
+- For **Debian** and **Ubuntu**, install `bat` using the following command:

         sudo apt install bat